 DAWN CLARK NETSCH (1995, now deceased): She was inducted as a Friend of the Community for her long and distinguished career of public service as Illinois constitution writer, legislator, and state comptroller, especially her support of lesbian and gay rights and of efforts against HIV/AIDS.
-Born in Cincinnati in 1926, she died in Chicago on March 5, 2013, of complications from amyotrophic lateral sclerosis.
+Born in Cincinnati in 1926, she died in Chicago in 2013 of complications from amyotrophic lateral sclerosis.